 - long-lasting cough, wheezing, shortness of breath, or other breathing problems

-- localized pain, such as that often seen with an ear infection
+- localized pain, such as pain caused by an ear infection

 Common Medical Problems

-On average, young children have 6 to 8 colds a year and may have several bouts of diarrhea and vomiting.
-Ear infections are also common.
+Young children have an average of 6 to 8 colds a year, and also may have several bouts of diarrhea and vomiting, as well as ear infections.

 Note: All information on KidsHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.